-French – This class will give campers an introduction to the French language as well as culture.
-They will learn pronunciation of new words and even begin to build a new vocabulary.
+French – This class gives campers an introduction to the French language as well as culture.
+They will learn the pronunciation of new words and even begin to build a new vocabulary.

 Ice Skating – Campers will enjoy a break from the heat at Wissahickon Skating Club/Center Ice of Oaks.
 Campers will receive instruction from a professional instructor on basic skating techniques as well as enjoy some free time on the ice.
 Skates will be provided.

-Jewelry Making – Campers will learn the basics of design layout, forming, joining, basic construction, filing and finishing completing friendship bracelets, dough jewelry, and custom paper beads.
+Jewelry Making – Campers learn the basics of design layout, forming, joining, basic construction, filing and finishing completing friendship bracelets, dough jewelry, and custom paper beads.

-Karate – KARATE’s comprehensive character enrichment program seeks to use karate as a tool used to convey lessons such as self-confidence, focus, discipline, respect, goal setting and self-control, all while being introduced to the tradition martial art of kenpo and tae kwon do.
+Karate – KARATE’s comprehensive character enrichment program seeks to use karate as a tool used to convey lessons such as self-confidence, focus, discipline, respect, goal setting and self-control, all while being introduced to the traditional martial art of kenpo and tae kwon do.

-Magic – Campers will be introduced to the wonderful world of magic through the guidance of a professional magician.
+Magic – Campers are introduced to the wonderful world of magic through the guidance of a professional magician.
 They will learn the art of magic, including presentation, the element of surprise and the use of misdirection with emphasis on having fun.
-By the end of the week they will be able to entertain their friends and family with the magic they’ve learned.
+By the end of the week, they will be able to entertain their friends and family with the magic they’ve learned.

-Science – Campers will discover science through hands-on explorations using a variety of materials and equipment.
-Some areas they will explore are: volcanoes, lightning, pop rocks and rain clouds.
+Science – Campers discover science through hands-on explorations using a variety of materials and equipment.
+Some areas they will explore are volcanoes, lightning, pop rocks and rain clouds.

-Sewing – Campers will be introduced to the fundamentals of sewing and the creative design process as they construct a handbag or book-bag.
-Students will be guided in fabric selection, to cutting, stitching and construction to make a quilt blanket.
+Sewing – Campers are introduced to the fundamentals of sewing and the creative design process as they construct a handbag or book-bag.
+Students will be guided in fabric selection to cut, stitch and construct a quilt blanket.

 Violin – 8 weeks of French-inspired lessons.